stephank/surreal/README.md

     chmod a+x System/Core.so

 Finally, you need G++ 2.95.
 This is required to keep binary compatibility with the above binaries.
-I personally use Ubuntu 6.06.2 (Dapper Drake) in a virtual machine, which is the last Ubuntu to distribute this old version of G++.
+One solution is to use Ubuntu 6.06.2 (Dapper Drake) in a virtual machine, which is the last Ubuntu to distribute this old version.

 Now you should be able to simply run `make`.